Yandex Cloud

 • Database directory: jaeger.

-• Use metadata to authenticate from inside a VM: Select this option if authentication in the virtual machine is required.
+• Use metadata to authenticate from inside a VM: Select this option if authentication inside the virtual machine is required.

 • Service account key ID: Specify the service account key ID.